turbonemesis/constitution/CONSTITUTION.md

 The {OrgAbbreviation} shall be given the power to do the following:

-A. Act in all matters addressed within this constitution

-B. Implement and revise bylaws and standing rules

-C. Enact legislation to address all matters related to {CompanyName} with the purpose of improving the software experience
+A. Enact legislation to address all matters related to {CompanyName} with the purpose of improving the software experience

-D. All other powers and responsibilities granted to the {OrgAbbreviation} by {CompanyName}

 ### Article III - Membership